-- In 2018, NWT generated about 0.35 terawatt hours (TW.h) of electricity (Figure 2), which is approximately 0.1% of total Canadian production.
-NWT has a generating capacity of 208 megawatts (MW).
+- In 2019, NWT generated about 0.72 terawatt-hours (TWh) of electricity (Figure 2), which is approximately 0.1% of total Canadian production.
+This includes electricity generated by communities and at industrial sites.
+NWT has an estimated generating capacity of 217 megawatts (MW).

-- Northwest Territories Power Corporation (NTPC) generates NWT’s electricity from hydro, fossil fuel, and other renewable sources.
+- The Northwest Territories Power Corporation (NTPC) generates NWT’s electricity from hydro, fossil fuel, and renewable sources.
 The major hydro generators include the Snare, Bluefish, and Taltson hydro systems.

-- Northland Utilities Ltd. also owns some electricity generation facilities in Hay River, Sambaa K’e, Fort Providence, and Wekweeti.
-Northland Utilities is a joint partnership between ATCO and Denendeh Investments Inc, which represents 27 Dene First Nations across NWT.
+- Northland Utilities Ltd. has offices in Hay River and Yellowknife.
+Hay River services Kakisa, Dory Point, Fort Providence, Sambaa K’e, Wekweeti, Hay River, Enterprise and the K’at’lodeeche First Nation.
+The Yellowknife office provides services to Yellowknife and N’Dilo.
+Northland Utilities is a joint partnership between ATCO and Denendeh Investments Inc., which represents 27 Dene First Nations across NWT.

 Energy Transportation and Trade